The DSP Instrument Grant is now closed!

 - Ability to generate data using the current infrastructure of the facility

 - Eagerness to promote application with the data being generated

 - Ability for project completion within 3 months of receiving the DSP instrument

 The award winner will be notified by November 30, 2018.

 Upon project completion, the grant winner agrees to participate in two or more of the following activities relating to the results of a specific Digital Spatial Profiling project, with specific details of the applicable activities to be mutually agreed upon in good faith by NanoString and the winner: webinar, case study, blog post, or poster presentation.
 The winner agrees that NanoString shall have the right to publicly announce the winner’s name and research topic, including in marketing materials and seminars.

-Applicants must be age 18 or older, actively enrolled or employed at an academic research institution in a capacity in which they perform life science research and have the ability to conduct the proposed research project within 3 months of DSP instrument installation.
+Applicants must be age 18 or older, actively enrolled or employed at an academic or other non-profit research institution in a capacity in which they perform life science research and have the ability to conduct the proposed research project within 3 months of DSP instrument installation.
 Licensed physicians are not eligible for this grant program.
 Members of the immediate families of NanoString employees and directors, and/or persons living in the same household as such persons, are ineligible to participate in this grant program.
 This program is void where prohibited or otherwise restricted by law.

 For Research Use Only.
 Not for use in diagnostic procedures.